Sports in Seattle: Championships

 The Seattle Sockeye won the USA Ultimate Club Championships in 2004, 2006, 2007, and 2019.
 They won the gold medal at the World Ultimate Club Championships (WUCC) in 1997 in Vancouver, British Columbia.
 They also won the silver medal at the World Ultimate Games (WUGC) in 2008 in Vancouver and at WUCC in 2010 in Prague, Czech Republic.

 The Seattle Grizzlies won the USAFL Division 3 Title in 2017 as well as the Division 2 Title in 2008.

-The Seattle Thunderbirds were the WHL champions for the first time in the 2016–17 season.
+The Seattle Thunderbirds were the 2-time WHL champions in the 2016–17 and 2022–23 seasons.

-College and high school sports

 College sports

 The University of Washington, Seattle University, and Seattle Pacific University field teams in a variety of sports, including football, basketball, and rowing.
 Their teams are known as the Huskies, Redhawks, and Falcons, respectively.
 The Husky football team has a following that ranks with those of the major professional teams in the city.
 In 1991, the Huskies shared an NCAA Division I collegiate football championship with the Hurricanes of the University of Miami.
+In total, Washington has won 18 conference championships, 7 Rose Bowls and 2 national NCAA Division I championships.
 In 2005 the Huskies volleyball team won the NCAA title.

 A Huskies rowing team represented the United States at the 1936 Summer Olympics in Berlin, Germany and defeated the Nazi Germany team to win the gold medal.
 The story was later chronicled in the 2013 book The Boys in the Boat.

 In addition to the Seattle-based teams, the Spokane-based Gonzaga Bulldogs play one men's basketball game each season at Climate Pledge Arena in an event billed as the Battle in Seattle.